NICOLE TIPTON Obituary (2020) - Santa Fe New Mexican

 Nicole Lee Tipton, 39, passed away on November 12, 2020 after a long battle with cancer.

 She was born on August 25, 1981 in Santa Fe, New Mexico, the daughter of Gregory and Lynnelle Tipton.
-She graduated from St. Michael's High School and the University of New Mexico.
-She was proud to have spent the majority of her professional career here in her hometown, Santa Fe.
+She graduated from St. Michael's High School and the University of New Mexico and was proud to have spent the majority of her professional career here in her hometown.

-She is survived by her partner, Randy Ropek; parents, Greg and Lynn; brother, Karl; and sister, Caitlyn; puppy, Rupert, and many aunts, uncles, cousins, and her many friends.
-She is loved and will be greatly missed by many.
+She is survived by her partner, Randy Ropek; parents, Greg and Lynn; brother, Karl; and sister, Caitlyn; puppy, Rupert, aunts, uncles, cousins, and her many friends.
+She is loved and will be missed greatly.